SaschaDietsch/Kc7cyber-writeup/Valdoria.md

 ## Question 12:
 Congratulations!
 You have passed **KQL 101** and have learnt.
 Type in `ready` to progress to the next section.

+## Section summary
+You learned the fundamentals of KQL:

+-    How to look at sample data with `take`,
+-    Narrow results with `where`,
+-    Count events with `count`,
+-    And remove duplicates with `distinct`.

+More importantly, you started thinking like an analyst.
+The goal isn't just to write queries, it's to extract meaning.
+You also got your first exposure to real-world workflow issues, like null fields, timestamps, and understanding your environment before diving in.
+Don't underestimate how important that is.

 # Section 2: "Welcome to Valdoria"
 ## Question 1:
 Now the story starts.
 You are introduced as an incident responder to the Valdorian Times.
 Extract the Newspaper Printer's name out of the screenshot provided.